NFL power rankings: Where 49ers sit after shaky win vs. Bucs

 Week 10 had a little bit of everything.
 There were close games, blowouts, surprising upsets, explosive offense, ugly offense and kickers once again stoking the flames of the divisive debate surrounding their value.

-Here is where the 49ers sit after a big win over the Tampa Bay Buccaneers and heading into "Monday Night Football."
+Here is where the 49ers sit after a big win over the Tampa Bay Buccaneers and heading into Week 11 of the 2024 NFL season.

 32. New York Giants (Last week: 29)